Mixing Multifocal Cataract Lenses

 I may need computer glasses eventually, just for the additional clarity.
 But I'm giving adaptation a try before turning to any kind of "crutch" for now.
 I spend many hours in front of the computer, so obviously I've been able to manage with the vision I have without eyeglasses.

-The main point here is that I've functioned quite well for weeks now, at all distances, without needing eyeglasses.
-And I do believe that mixing the two currently FDA-approved multifocal lenses, the ReZoom and ReSTOR, is a good option for qualified candidates.
+The main point here is that I'm seeing quite well at all distances, without needing eyeglasses.
+And I do believe that mixing multifocal IOLs is a good option for qualified candidates.

-Fluctuating, blurry vision in early 2009 prompted a follow-up visit with a local ophthalmologist who also is a cataract surgeon.
+About two years after my cataract surgeries, I began experiencing fluctuating blurry vision, which prompted me to schedule a follow-up visit with a local ophthalmologist who also is a cataract surgeon.

 Following the eye exam, I discovered I had lost two lines of uncorrected distance vision in my right eye (20/40) with the ReZoom IOL and one-half line in my left eye (20/25) with the ReSTOR IOL.
 I also lost one line of uncorrected near vision in my right eye (20/30) and one line in my left eye (20/25).